Gateway Proxy

 Security Considerations

-1. Authentication: Gateway handles ThreatWinds auth, provider auth handled internally
+1. Authentication: Gateway handles ThreatWinds auth, provider auth is handled internally

-2. API Keys: Provider API keys managed server-side
+2. API Keys: Provider API keys are managed server-side, you only need ThreatWinds credentials

 3. Rate Limiting: Subject to both ThreatWinds and provider rate limits